Minirogue/HoloCanon/README.md

-# SWMediaTracker (published as HoloCanon)
+# Holocanon
 An Android app for tracking consumption of canonical Star Wars media.
 I started writing this app for myself to help me pick out books when I went to the library.
 Eventually, I realized there might be others out there who wish to use it, so I cleaned it up for production and it is currently published on the Google Play store at https://play.google.com/store/apps/details?id=com.minirogue.starwarscanontracker.

 ## Installation
 The easiest way to install the latest version is through the Google Play store at the link above.
-Otherwise, you will need to compile the APK from this code and sideload it yourself (surely you can find a guide online for how to do this).
+From the codebase, the app that needs to be assembled to run the full app is the `:app` package, which has `debug` and `release` variants.

 ## Updating the Database
 The database itself is stored in `api/src/main/resources/media.csv`.
 Here are some guidelines for updating it: